Leadpages Review 🚀2025– My 7-Year Journey and Why It’s Still a Top Choice for Solopreneurs and Small Businesses

 4. A/B Testing and Analytics

-Leadpages offers A/B testing (Pro plan and up) to compare page versions and built-in analytics to track views and conversions.
+Leadpages offers A/B testing (available on the Pro plan and above) to compare page versions and built-in analytics to track views and conversions.
 In 2025, analytics are more detailed, showing 90-day trends.

 How I Use It: